zomops/CWP/README.md

-# Community
+# Community Website Project
-A community website based on webpages made by contributors.
+A project based on a community website made by contributers.